-The new standards will begin in 2013 and will require vehicle manufacturers to take steps to prevent unbelted passengers from moving more than 4 inches beyond the side window in the event of a crash.
+The new standards began in 2013 and required vehicle manufacturers to take steps to prevent unbelted passengers from moving more than 4 inches beyond the side window in the event of a crash.
 This will likely include the use of Side Curtain Airbags, though the government report found the devices failed to prevent ejection through a side window in a significant number of crashes.

 Government estimates put the number of lives saved by the new standards at nearly 400 per year.

 Our veteran Fort Myers Car Accident Attorneys understand the complexities involved in handling rollover accidents in Cape Coral, Naples, Punta Gorda and elsewhere in Southwest Florida.
 Your choice of a law firm is an important consideration that can have a significant impact on the outcome of your case.

 Before making a decision, we invite you to speak to a member of our staff.
 Founding Attorney Bruce L. Scheiner is personally available to answer your questions.
 We will even visit you at home or in the hospital if that is most convenient for you and your family.
 Above all, we remain committed to the principle that Southwest Floridians deserve immediate access to high-quality legal representation in the event of a serious or fatal accident.

 And at Associates and Bruce L. Scheiner, Attorneys for the Injured, we never accept payment unless we are successful: you’ll pay us nothing unless we win.